layline-io/layline-doc/docs/03-assets/processors-output/asset-output-frame.md

     4. Facilitate Delayed Queuing: Attributes like the Delay Seconds attribute allow you to specify a delay for message delivery.
 Messages with a delay are retained in the queue but are not immediately available for consumption, effectively introducing a delay before they become visible.

-  By utilizing attributes, SQS provides flexibility and extensibility in working with messages, enabling metadata organization, control over message handling,
+  By utilizing attributes, SQS provides flexibility and extensibility in working with messages, enabling the metadata organization, control over message handling,

   You can enter any number of additional attributes in the respective table: